Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the set state block to the canvas

-Search for the Set state block in the blueprints toolkit on the left side of the page.
+Search for the Set state block.
 Then click and drag the Set state block onto the canvas.

 2

-Click on the Set state block you just added to open its settings.
+Click the Set state block you just added to edit its settings.
+Update the following settings:

-Set the Value to % Summarizing.
+• Value: % Generating summary.
 The % symbol indicates that the message should display a dynamic loading symbol.

 The block should now look like this:

 At this point, you can preview the agent to see the new behavior.
-When you click the Summarize button, the Message component will display the loading message that you set in the Set state block.
+When you click the Generate summary button, the Message component displays the loading message that you set in the Set state block.

 Add the text generation block